Role Accounts

 bash-4.1$ whoami

-If you are planning to use X utilities with role accounts, you should use the xsudo utility to switch to the role account instead of using the “sudo” command directly.
+If you are planning to use X applications with role accounts, you should use the xsudo utility to switch to the role account instead of using the sudo command directly.
 You need to explicitly set the DISPLAY environment variable after doing the xsudo to the role account.
-So for example, if you want to use role.rap-chem role account and would like the ability to use X applications:
+For example, if you want to use role.rap-chem role account and would like the ability to use X applications:

 1. Note the DISPLAY environment variable in your current session before doing the xsudo to the role account: